-- Benefits of Membership: Over 90 free continuing education credits, subscription to Advances in Addiction & Recovery, reduced rates for conferences, other publications, and professional services, and development of professional identity support.
+Benefits of Membership: Free continuing education credits, subscription to Advances in Addiction & Recovery, reduced rates for conferences, other publications, and professional services, and development of professional identity support.

 Involvement with a professional organization can be an instrumental part of a professional counselor’s identity and practice development.
 Not only do these organizations provide practical and financial benefits, but they also arm members with the latest literature, research, and discoveries.
 In short, they provide counselors with the tools needed to advocate and work with their clients.